10 Things to Do in Lausanne

 3. Relax in the City Garden

 The City Garden is an oasis of tranquility in the heart of Lausanne.
-Its landscaping combines classical elements with a variety of plants and flowers that change with the seasons, creating a serene environment ideal for strolling, meditating or simply relaxing outdoors between excursions.
+Its landscape design combines classic elements with a variety of plants and flowers that change with the seasons, creating a serene environment ideal for strolling, meditating, or simply relaxing outdoors between excursions.

-As you walk through the City Garden, you will discover the botanical diversity that distinguishes it.
-The garden is home to species of trees, shrubs and flowers that not only beautify the space, but also provide a refuge for various birds and butterflies.
-In addition, you can find themed areas highlighting local and exotic flora, allowing nature lovers to learn about biodiversity and the importance of environmental conservation.
+As you stroll through the City Garden, you will discover the botanical diversity that sets it apart.
+The garden is home to species of trees, shrubs, and flowers that not only beautify the space but also provide a refuge for various birds and butterflies.
+In addition, you will find themed areas highlighting local and exotic flora, allowing nature lovers to learn about biodiversity and the importance of environmental conservation.

-One of the highlights of the garden is its privileged location, which offers panoramic views of Lake Geneva and the surrounding mountains.
-This natural setting not only provides an ideal backdrop for relaxing, but also invites you to enjoy outdoor activities such as picnics or reading under the shade of the trees.
-You can also visit this park with the company of a local expert if you decide to book a guided tour of Lausanne.
+One of the highlights of the garden is its privileged location, offering panoramic views of Lake Geneva and the surrounding mountains.
+This natural setting not only provides an ideal backdrop for relaxation, but also invites you to enjoy outdoor activities such as picnics or reading under the shade of the trees.
+You can also visit this park in the company of a local expert if you decide to book a guided tour of Lausanne.

 Book a guided tour of Lausanne